São Paulo State University

-UNESP has a combined student body of over 45,000 spread among its 23 campuses.
+Unesp has a combined student body of over 45,000 spread among its 23 campuses.
 The first of them is the Araraquara Pharmacy and Odontology Faculty, founded in 1923 and incorporated by the state of São Paulo in 1956.
-Before the university’s official foundation in 1976, its original 12 campuses were public independent faculties.
+Before the university's official foundation in 1976, its original 12 campuses were public independent faculties.

 With a budget of R$2.6 billion in 2015, UNESP currently has 33 teaching, research, and extension units in 23 campuses spread across inland and coastal cities, as well as in the city of São Paulo.
 It also has 30 libraries, two hospitals, three animal hospitals, five farms, and seven complementary units.

 São Paulo State University is considered the sixth most important university in Brazil, according to the Ranking Universitário Folha, one of the most recognized local rankings.
-According to the QS World University Ranking, UNESP is the fifth most important university in Brazil, 11th in Latin America, 29th in BRICS, and 482nd in the world.
+According to the QS World University Ranking, Unesp is the fifth most important university in Brazil, 11th in Latin America, 29th in BRICS, and 482nd in the world.

 It is the only Brazilian member of the Compostela Group of Universities.
-It is one of the few Latin American universities to be constantly listed as one of the best universities worldwide.

 History

 Universities in Brazil are a recent phenomenon, compared to other Latin American countries.
 The first one was created in 1808 (Rio de Janeiro Medicine Faculty).
 Before the 20th century, there were no universities in the country.
 Existing institutions in higher education were either public or church-run independent institutes.
 Rio de Janeiro Federal University was the first one, containing every faculty inside Rio de Janeiro city in 1926.

-São Paulo’s first university was USP, founded in 1933.
+São Paulo's first university was USP, founded in 1933.
 By the 1950s, countryside people had to move toward capitals for undergraduate study.
 There were few higher education institutes outside Brazilian metropolises then.
 São Paulo state government created many colleges outside the capital in the 1950s and 1960s.
 Prominent cities in the state received these isolated institutes, known as “Faculdade de Filosofia”.
 In the 1970s, discussions were made within state government on how to coordinate the separate institutes.
 One Suggestions was to join the 14 institutes in a federation or a single university, which was enacted on subsequently.

-Inspired by the University of California multi-campus system, UNESP was founded in 1976.
+Inspired by the University of California multi-campus system, Unesp was founded in 1976.
 The original campuses were in Araçatuba, Araraquara, Assis, Botucatu, Franca, Guaratinguetá, Ilha Solteira, Jaboticabal, Marília, Presidente Prudente, Rio Claro, São José dos Campos, São José do Rio Preto and São Paulo.
 Bauru campus was incorporated in 1988.

-The name "Universidade Estadual Paulista" was suggested by the first rector of UNESP, Professor Luiz Ferreira Martins.
+The name "Universidade Estadual Paulista" was suggested by the first rector of Unesp, Professor Luiz Ferreira Martins.
 The homage to Júlio de Mesquita Filho (a journalist) was suggested by Prof. Dr. Moacyr Expedito Marret Vaz Guimarães, then President of the State Council of Education (EEC).

-UNESP is one of the six public higher education institutions in the state of São Paulo.
+Unesp is one of the six public higher education institutions in the state of São Paulo.
 The others are USP, UNICAMP, UNIFESP, UFABC, UFSCar and FATEC).